ReFreezed/LuaWebGen/Reference.md

 ```

 #### page.content
 The contents of the current page.
-Available to layout templates.
+Available in layouts.

 #### page.isDraft
 If the current page is a draft.